Converting Transport Canada Pilot Licenses to USA/FAA or vice versa

 - Once you have studied the questions well, go and take the actual test at a testing centre.
 As far as we know, for Canadian Conversion exams, no "signoff" is required - just make an appointment at a testing centre and go and take the test.

-On the day that you go to the test centre to take the FAA knowledge test to convert your Canadian license to an FAA one,
+On the day that you go to the test centre to take the FAA knowledge test to convert your Canadian license to an FAA certificate or rating,

 you will indeed only be presented with a few dozen questions (the exact number varies a bit depends on which test you take).